FlatText/colorMemoryTest/README.md

 In the software, the participant should recognise the original colors of a brand, while in the other part, the tester should color a black-white brand logo with the use of a color palette.
 The user's choice should be saved in a database.
 This database will be used for further research about color memory of the users of the software.

-# Szilárd Váthy, Computer Scientest Bsc
+# Szilárd Váthy, Computer Scientist Bsc
 szilardvathy@gmail.com